-The Partnership for the Advancement and Immersion of Refugees (PAIR); Houston, TX
+Partnership for the Advancement and Immersion of Refugees (PAIR);

-PAIR's integrated series of programs aim to support youth from the time they arrive through high school graduation and beyond.
+PAIR's integrated series of programs aim to support youth from the time they arrive through high school graduation.
 By supporting vulnerable youth during their critical early adjustment to their new lives in the Houston community, PAIR's programs allow youth to pursue an educational path that will improve their quality of life and fully develop their potential.

 PAIR youth are truly citizens of the world, and we support these youth as they explore their new homes in Houston, learn through new educational opportunities, and succeed in becoming global leaders.

-PAIR operates Global Learners programs at two middle schools with significant refugee populations.
-PAIR volunteer mentors meet with students who are referred by the teaching and counseling staff at their schools to provide supportive relationships, homework assistance, English language practice, and recreational and creative activities.
-Sessions begin with outside games, homework help, and sharing time to transition from the school day.
-Student and mentor groups then break off for an hour of tutoring centered on improving English language acquisition as well as self-expression through the arts.
-Sessions conclude with a fun, academic activity for the whole class.
+PAIR operates their Global Learners programs at three middle schools with significant refugee populations.
+PAIR volunteer mentors meet with students at their schools to provide supportive relationships, homework assistance, English language practice, and recreational and creative activities.
+Sessions begin with outside games and homework help, to transition from the school day.
+Student and mentor groups then break off for the main lesson centered on such topics as social and emotional skill building, identity, teamwork, academics, technology, and more.
+Sessions are meant to be fun while encouraging English language acquisition and social/emotional and academic skill building.
 Global Learners assists participants in developing more positive attitudes toward school, achieving greater academic success, developing more positive relationships with peers and adults, and continuing their education through high school and beyond.

-PAIR's programs are supported by dedicated volunteers.
-There are student chapters at Rice University and University of Houston which recruit the majority of volunteers and help plan program activities.
-Other local colleges also provide volunteers and resources.
-High school and other community members are also active volunteers.
+PAIR's programs are also supported by dedicated volunteers.
+There are student volunteer chapters at Rice University and the University of Houston which recruit the majority of volunteers for the after-school programs.
+Other local colleges and some local high schools also provide volunteers and resources.
+PAIR also sources volunteers from the broader community.

-PAIR holds formal training sessions once a semester and provides supplemental training an ongoing basis to prepare volunteers in various areas, such as working with youth, mentoring and tutoring, and cultural competency/sensitivity.
+PAIR staff are trained at the beginning of each school year and at an on-going basis throughout the year with support from local organizations.
+All volunteers are required to attend formal training sessions once a semester and may require supplemental training throughout the year to continually educate volunteers in various areas, such as working with youth, mentoring and tutoring, and cultural competency/sensitivity.
 Volunteers also learn basic knowledge of the refugee resettlement process and background information on different cultural groups.

 Attendance of refugee youth and volunteer mentors are primary mechanisms of evaluation, as well as results from pre- and post-program surveys administered to students and volunteers to assess indicators such as student adjustment, social competency, self-esteem, school engagement, risky behaviors, and quality of the mentor-youth relationship.
-English proficiency assessments are given once a semester in the Learners program to track progress.
 Long-term successes will be evaluated by measuring high school graduation and college admission rates.

-PAIR currently serves approximately 200 youth each semester.
-Data from the 2010-2011 school year shows students view the programs positively, with the majority indicating on surveys that they feel more confident in their bicultural identities, they are more engaged in school, their English has improved, and they believe in the importance of education.
+PAIR currently serves approximately 300 youth each semester.
+Data from the 2016-2017 school year shows students view the programs positively, with the majority indicating on surveys that they are more engaged in school, they believe in the importance of education, and they have learned new skills that will help them be academically successful in the future.
 More students believe they can obtain higher education after participation in PAIR programs.
-Additionally, a report by the Afterschool Alliance confirms the practices PAIR employs in its programming are beneficial for English Language Learners: http://www.afterschoolalliance.org/issue_49_ELLs.cfm

 While serving refugee youth is PAIR's primary focus, PAIR's model also provides its volunteers with leadership opportunities and experiences that increase their understanding of global issues and ability to work with diverse cultures.